 For example, if you want to form an LLC called “ABC Consultants LLC” and someone has the name “ABC Consultant LLC”, your filing will be rejected.

-If you find an LLC called “Cancelling Carbohydrates LLC”, you can’t form an LLC called “Cancelling Carbs LLC”.
+If you find an entity called “Cancelling Carbohydrates LLC”, you can’t form an LLC called “Cancelling Carbs LLC”.

-If you find an LLC called “ABC Chimney Sweepers LLC”, you can’t form an LLC called “A.B.C.
+If you find an entity called “ABC Chimney Sweepers LLC”, you can’t form an LLC called “A.B.C.
 Chimney Sweepers LLC”.

 Building upon the other rules, you also wouldn’t be able to form an LLC called “ABC Chimney Sweep LLC” since it would be deceptively similar.

 And punctuation isn’t limited to just periods.
-You also can’t make an LLC name distinguishable by using hyphens, commas, apostrophes, quotes, exclamation points, and question marks.
+You also can’t make an LLC name distinguishable by using hyphens (-), commas (,), apostrophes (‘), quotes (“), exclamation points (!), or question marks (?).

-If you find an LLC called “rose petal design LLC”, you can’t form an LLC called “Rose Petal Design LLC”.
+If you find an entity called “rose petal design LLC”, you can’t form an LLC called “Rose Petal Design LLC”.

 How to search your North Dakota LLC name